rgolovnya/DesignProvisionMonitorAWSInfrastructureAtScale/README.md

 ### Task 1 Create AWS Architecture Schematics

-- Cost-effective AWS infrastructure
+- Cost-effective AWS infrastructure for a new social media application development project for 50,000 single-region users.

-- Serverless architecture schematic
+- Serverless architecture for a new application development project.

 ### Task 2 Calculate Infrastructure Costs